loldot/loldot.github.io/_posts/2025-08-13-Automatic-programming-2.0.md

 called in, with the advantage that the output of an LLM is the same as a programmer, albeit with perhaps slightly worse quality.
 LLMs can be instructed to follow good development practices, such as adding tests etc.

+If you think of LLMs as a non-deterministic compiler, it is hard not to see the echos of the 1950s in the AI skeptisism today, an I think you can expect LLMs/AI to be at least as impactful on our profession as the compiler has been before.

 [1]: https://dl.acm.org/doi/10.1145/800025.1198345
 [2]: https://www.softwarepreservation.org/projects/FORTRAN/paper/Backus-AutomaticProgramming-1958.pdf